KbaHaxor/Facebook_Scraper/README.md

 	<li>Next, run <code>nodejs server.js</code><br>You should see a
 	message indicating the server is listening on localhost:8080.
 You may change the listening port as needed.</li>
-	<li>Navigate to a Google Scholar page with results and click the
+	<li>Navigate to a Facebook group page and click the
+	facebook_Scraper extension button.
+In the drop down menu click "Get Profile Urls".
+	Once the Urls have been collected click the extension again and click "Scrape all Profiles".
-	GSScrapeNode extension button.
-In scraper_path, there will be a new file called <code>titles.txt</code> that will hold the titles from that page.
-You may do this on as many pages as needed, and all titles will be appended to <code>titles.txt</code>, one title per line.</li>
+	In scraper_path, there will be a new file called <code>face_Book_Profiles.xml</code> that will hold  from that page.
+You may do this on as many pages as needed, and all profile information will be appended to <code>face_Book_Profiles.xml</code>.</li>
 </ol>